-“Our government springs from and was made for the people - not the people for the government.
-To them it owes allegiance; from them it must derive its courage, strength, and wisdom.”
+“This is your country as well as anybody else's country.
+This country is founded upon the principle of equality.
+He that is meritorious and virtuous, intellectual and well informed, must stand highest, without regard to color.”
 He never attended school and taught himself to read.
 His parents were poor, with his mother working as a washerwoman, a non-respectable position, and his father dying when he was three years of age.
 He went on to be the first president to have a Queen, Queen Emma of the Sandwich Islands (Hawaii), visit him in the White House.
 He is, Andrew Johnson, 17th President of the United States, serving from April 15, 1865, until March 4, 1869.
 Andrew was born in a log cabin in Raleigh, North Carolina on December 29, 1808.
 At the age of 10, Andrew was apprenticed to a tailor shop and bond to the job until he was 21 years of age, however Andrew and his brother, who was also apprenticed, ran away.
 Andrew went on to later open and run a successful tailor shop in Tennessee.
 Andrew married Eliza McCardle in 1827.
 At the age of 18, he was the youngest president to be married.
 Eliza was 16.
 Eliza helped Andrew advanced his mathematical skills, along with his writing.

 Through his tailor shop, Andrew gained the support of the local working class, and in 1835, after holding several lower positions, was elected to the Tennessee State Legislature.
 Andrew was undoubtable a supporter of the Union, but also promoted states’ rights and slavery.
 In 1843, Andrew was elected to the United States Congress, where he served for five terms.
 In 1853, Andrew was elected governor of Tennessee, where he was frustrated by his limited power.